View Categories

 Aspects of Globalization: Understanding its Impact on Indian Economy

-• To open the domestic markets for inflow of foreign goods, India reduced customs duties on imports – to only 10%
+• To open the domestic markets for inflow of foreign goods, India reduced customs duties on imports to only 10%

-• The import licensing has been almost abolished.
+• Import licensing has been almost abolished.

-• Tariff barriers have also been eliminated significantly to encourage trade volume to rise in keeping with the World trade Organization (WTO)
+• Tariff barriers have also been significantly eliminated to encourage trade volume to rise, in keeping with the World trade Organization (WTO)

 • The FDI policy of the GoI encouraged the inflow of fresh foreign capital by allowing 100% foreign equity in certain projects under the automatic route.

-• India signed many agreements with the WTO affirming its commitment to liberalize trade such as TRIPs (Trade Related Intellectual Property Rights), TRIMs (Trade Related Investment Measures) and AOA (Agreement on Agriculture).
+• India signed many agreements with the WTO affirming its commitment to liberalize trade, such as TRIPs ( Trade Related Intellectual Property Rights), TRIMs ( Trade Related Investment Measures) and AOA (Agreement on Agriculture).

 EFFECT OF GLOBALIZATION ON INDIAN ECONOMY

-Positive effects
+Positive Effects

-• Increase in foreign collaborations and joint ventures – such as Dassault Aviation and Reliance
+• Increase in foreign collaborations and joint ventures, such as Dassault Aviation and Reliance

-• Expansion of Market – expanded size of market facilitated Indian business units to expand their business in the whole world – Infosys, TCS, Wipro, Tata Steel etc.
+• Expansion of Market: Expanded size of market facilitated Indian business units to expand their business in the whole world—Infosys, TCS, Wipro, Tata Steel, etc.

-• Technological Development – technical collaboration of foreign companies enabled the inflow of modern advanced and superior foreign technology in India.
+• Technological Development: Technical collaboration of foreign companies enabled the inflow of modern advanced and superior foreign technology in India.

-• Brand Development – Globalization has promoted the use of branded goods.
+• Brand Development: Globalization has promoted the use of branded goods.
 Brand development has led to quality improvement.

-• Development of Capital Market – helped in Indian capital market development.
+• Development of Capital Market: helped in Indian capital market development.
 How many foreign investors invest in the Indian capital market?

-• Increase in Employment – foreign companies are establishing their production and trading units in India.
+• Increase in Employment: foreign companies are establishing their production and trading units in India.

-• Reduction in brain Drain – many multinational corporations (MNCs) have set up their business units in India which provide attractive salary packages in India itself.
+• Reduction in brain Drain: many multinational corporations (MNCs) have set up their business units in India which provide attractive salary packages in India itself.

 Negative Effect

-• Problem of Unemployment – companies are using capital intensive technology, so employment opportunities have reduced.
+• Problem of Unemployment: companies are using capital-intensive technology, so employment opportunities have reduced.

-• Exploitation of Labour – exploitation of unskilled workers by giving lower wages, contractual long working hours and worse working conditions.
+• Exploitation of Labour: exploitation of unskilled workers by giving lower wages, contractual long working hours, and worse working conditions.

-• Increase in Inequalities – small and cottage industries are adversely hit by foreign industries.
+• Increase in Inequalities: small and cottage industries are adversely hit by foreign industries.

-• Bad Effect on Culture and Value System –The vulgar advertisements shown by some MNCs pollute the thinking of the young generation in India.
+• Bad Effect on Culture and Value System: The vulgar advertisements shown by some MNCs pollute the thinking of the young generation in India.

 Globalization: A Perspective on its Advocacy for Indian Economy

-• Globalization promotes foreign direct investment which in turn facilitates national development.
+• Globalization promotes foreign direct investment, which in turn facilitates national development.

-• Globalization helps developing countries to make use of and adapt technologies developed by advanced countries without undertaking heavy expenditures in R&D.
+• Globalization helps developing countries make use of and adapt technologies developed by advanced countries without undertaking heavy expenditures in R&D.

 • Globalization widens the access of developing countries to export their goods and services to developed countries.

-• Globalization enables consumers in developing countries to acquire quality consumer goods, especially consumer durables, at relatively much lower prices.
+• Globalization enables consumers in developing countries to acquire quality consumer goods, especially consumer durables, at relatively lower prices.

 • Globalization facilitates faster diffusion of knowledge.